We’re reader-supported; we may earn a commission from links in this article.

-Love birds attack each other because they get quite territorial and agitated when they are in the same cage for too long.
-In many cases, lovebirds of the same gender mistaken to be a bonded pair get territorial and attack each other.
+Love birds attack each other because they get territorial and agitated when in the same cage for too long.
+In many cases, lovebirds of the same gender, mistaken to be bonded, get territorial and attack each other.
 Attacks are most common among female lovebirds and Peach-faced Lovebirds.

-Love birds actually attack each other due to multiple reasons.
-If you read on in this article, I will cover more details on the reasons and more answers to FAQs that you may need to be answered.
-Let’s go!
+If you read on in this article, I will cover more details on the reasons and more answers to FAQs that you may need answered.

-Here are 3 reasons why love birds attack each other:
+Here are three reasons why love birds attack each other: